hch12907/bop/README.md

 [![Builds][travis-img]][travis-url]
 [![Code coverage][coveralls-img]][coveralls-url]

-  Bop is an __unopinoinated__ editor infrastructure to make the process of development less hassle, and more enjoyable.
+  Bop is an *__unbiased__* editor infrastructure to make the process of development more convenient, and more enjoyable.

 ## Philosophy
   Bop loads other packages which are written with predefined interfaces and